Family of newlywed sues American Airlines for her death

 Crenshaw also claims the onboard medical equipment malfunctioned, hindering potentially life-saving efforts.

-American Airlines says the company is saddened by Oswell's death by would not address specific claims.
+American Airlines says the company is saddened by Oswell's death but would not address specific claims.

 A brief statement from the airline reads: